All Art Lessons

 c.
 Participate in conversations by asking questions, acknowledging new

-• Standard 3.W.2: (optional) Write informative/explanatory pieces to examine a topic that conveys ideas and information clearly, link ideas within categories of information using words and phrases, and provide a concluding statement.
+information, connecting responses, and keeping the discussion on topic. - Standard 3.W.2: (optional) Write informative/explanatory pieces to examine a topic that conveys ideas and information clearly, link ideas within categories of information using words and phrases, and provide a concluding statement.

 a.
 Introduce and develop a topic using facts, definitions, details, and group